OpenMath/OpenMath.github.io/development/index.md

 The current set of projects is

-* referencing and indexing extenal CD sources
+* referencing and indexing external CD sources
-* developing new langauge integrating
+* developing new language integration
 * redoing the OpenMath Software page